RADIATION ONCOLOGY

 Intensity-Modulated Radiation Therapy (IMRT)

-IMRT uses sophisticated computer algorithms to shape the radiation beams precisely to the contour of the tumor.
-This technique enables higher doses of radiation to be administered to the cancerous cells while reducing exposure to surrounding healthy tissues.
-As a result, patients experience fewer side effects and improved treatment efficacy.
+IMRT uses sophisticated computer algorithms to shape radiation beams precisely to the contour of the tumor.
+This technique enables higher doses of radiation to reach cancerous cells while reducing exposure to surrounding healthy tissues.
+As a result, patients experience fewer side effects and improved treatment efficacy overall.

 Image-Guided Radiation Therapy (IGRT)

 IGRT incorporates real-time imaging during radiation therapy sessions.
-This ensures that the radiation beams are accurately aligned with the tumor’s position, even if it moves between sessions.
-The precision of IGRT enhances the overall success rate of treatments, especially for tumors located near vital organs.
+This ensures radiation beams are accurately aligned with the tumor position, even if movement occurs between sessions.
+The precision of IGRT enhances treatment success rates, especially for tumors near vital organs.

 Stereotactic Body Radiation Therapy (SBRT)

 SBRT delivers very high doses of radiation to a small, precise area, making it ideal for treating tumors in the lungs, liver, and spine.
-This method reduces the number of treatment sessions and accelerates the patient’s recovery process.
+This method reduces the total treatment sessions and accelerates patient recovery significantly.

 Proton Therapy

 Proton therapy uses protons instead of traditional X-rays to target tumors.
-This allows for deeper penetration and more accurate delivery of radiation, which is especially beneficial for pediatric patients and those with tumors located near critical structures.
+This allows for deeper penetration and more accurate radiation delivery, especially beneficial for pediatric patients and those with tumors near critical structures.

 UNDERSTANDING